Linaro/Connect/_pages/homepage.md

   - row: container_row
     sections:
       - format: text
+        style: large_text text-center
+        text_content:
+          text: >
+            Linaro Connect is an event that runs twice a year that brings together the Arm Ecosystem.
+      - format: text
         style: text-center
         text_content:
-          text: >-
+          text: >
-            Linaro Connect is an event that runs twice a year that brings together the Arm Ecosystem.

-            This is the **ONLY** event where developers, maintainers of both hardware and software can collaborate on and discuss common problems.
+            This is the ONLY event where developers, maintainers of both hardware and software can collaborate and discuss common problems.
+      - format: block
+        style: text-center text-dark organisation-section
+        item_width: "6"
+        block_section_content:
+          blocks:
+            - style: text-dark
+              description: >

-            Due to the current climate we are running these events virtually.
-The next Linaro Connect will be held March 23-25, 2021.
+                Due to the current climate we will be running the next event virtually.
+The next Linaro Connect will be held **March 23-25, 2021**.
+            - style: text-dark
+              description: >
                 We are now accepting proposals for sessions at LVC21.
 Visit our [CFP page](/cfp/) for more information.
   - row: container_row
     style: bg-secondary text-white
     sections: